 This list is made up of many different people, including Joan Pujol Garcia and Charles Turner.While this isn't a list of all male spys, it does answer the questions "Who are the most famous male spys?" and "Who are the best male spys?"

-Ian Lancaster Fleming was an English author, journalist and naval intelligence officer, best known for his James Bond series of spy novels.
+- Ian Lancaster Fleming (28 May 1908 – 12 August 1964) was an English author, journalist and naval intelligence officer who is best known for his James Bond series of spy novels.
 Fleming came from a wealthy family connected to the merchant bank Robert Fleming & Co., and his father was the Member of Parliament for Henley from 1910 until his death on the Western Front in 1917.
 Educated at Eton, Sandhurst and, briefly, the universities of Munich and Geneva, Fleming moved through several jobs before he started writing.
 While working for Britain's Naval Intelligence Division during the Second World War, Fleming was involved in planning Operation Goldeneye and in the planning and oversight of two... more on Wikipedia